neilenns-projects/zse-training-academy/content/developing-s1/weather-forecasts/index.md

 METAR/TAF winds are in **true** heading; however, flying is done with **magnetic** heading.
 In ZSE, **subtract 20°** from the true wind heading to get the magnetic wind heading.
 The number of degrees to add or subtract will vary by ARTCC.

 > [!TIP]
-> When giving wind information to pilots it will always be in **magnetic** heading.
+> When giving wind information to pilots, it will always be in **magnetic** heading.
 On VATSIM, a text communication with a pilot such as a text ATIS or message to a text-only pilot is considered voice, and the wind will be in **magnetic** heading.
 >
 > A common mantra to remember this is: "If you read it, it's true.
 If you hear it, it's magnetic."